gaboroszkar/elementary_simulations/README.md

 ## Building

-Make sure you have the prerequisites installed for [Elementary visualizer](https://github.com/gaboroszkar/elementary_visualizer.git), and `libsvtav1enc-dev` (for AV1 video encoding).
+Make sure you have the prerequisites installed for [Elementary visualizer](https://github.com/gaboroszkar/elementary_visualizer.git), and `libvpx-dev` (for VP9 video encoding).

 Clone the repository and configure and build the project with the following commands.